#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-Constipation in children is a common concern for parents, especially among parents of children who are potty training.
-Constipation results in 2.5 million health care provider visits every year.
-School-age children also experience constipation.
-In fact, almost 5 percent of all pediatrician visits are in some way related to constipation.
-(At least 25 percent of visits to pediatric gastroenterology specialists are due to problems with constipation.)
+Constipation is a common concern among parents of small children.
+In fact, almost five percent of pediatrician visits are related to constipation and at least 25 percent of visits to pediatric gastroenterology specialists are due to problems with constipation.

 “Intractable” constipation is constipation that is prolonged and does not resolve with the usual therapeutic measures.
 It has usually been present for many years.
 It requires comprehensive testing and therapy and is one of the areas in which Boston Children’s GI Motility Center specializes.
 Our world-renowned pediatric gastroenterology team can get to the root of your child’s discomfort and provide access to highly specialized care.

 While children may experience symptoms differently, constipation symptoms may include:

 In most cases of constipation, there is no specific abnormality.
 Constipation can be triggered by changes occurring in your child’s life and may not be related to an underlying medical condition.
 In such cases, causes may include: